Man, man. I was stuuuuuuck living the “almost life” for too long. Years.

 Came back and went to BYU, determined to finally be seen.

-Summer of 2003, walked into the Marriott Center as if I belonged.
+Summer of 2003, walked into the Marriott Center on BYU campus as a 6’10” 195 pound rail that acted as if he belonged.

 Played ONE pick up game with the guys (a few players and some recruits).

 In sports that’s a good thing.
 Means I went unconscious.

 Got a call that night on my first cell phone ever.
 My baby blue Sony Ericcson brick phone from AT&T.

 It was Andy Toolson, assistant coach.

 He asked me to come down to a team meeting the next morning.

 I did.
 Wasn’t sure if I was on the team or if this was a joke.

 Got to the Marriott Center meeting hall… I was 5 minutes early but 10 minutes late.